CircuitSetup/Remote/README.md

 ##### &#9654; IP address or hostname of TCD

-In order to connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
-You can also enter the TCD's hostname here instead (eg. 'timecircuits').
+In order to connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.

 If you connect your Remote to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.